Strong Characterization for the Airy Line Ensemble: Likelihood of Medium Position Events

 \subsection{Proof of \Cref{x1small0}}

 In this section we establish \Cref{x1small0}, which is a quick consequence of the next lemma, stating the following.
-Suppose that the top curve $\mathsf{x}_1 (t)$ of $\bm{\mathsf{x}}$ is close to the parabola $-2^{1/2} t^2$ at three points $T_1, T_2, T_3 \in \mathbb{R}$, whose distance from each other is much smaller than some parameter $T$.
+Suppose that the top curve $\mathsf{x}_1 (t)$ of $\bm{\mathsf{x}}$ is close to the parabola $-2^{1/2} t^2$ at three points $T_1 = T - 5S$, $T_2 = T - 2S$, and $T_3 = T+3S$, for some parameter $S$ that is much smaller than another parameter $T$.
 Then $\mathsf{x}_1 (t)$ remains close, of distance much smaller than $T^2$, to this parabola on an interval between them; see the left side of \Cref{f:top_event}.
-In the following, we view the parameters $\varepsilon$, $S$, and $T$ as much smaller than $1$, $T$, and $T^2$, respectively.

 \begin{lem}